Overview Of Navicular Fracture Of The Wrist

 Exams & Tests

 During the exam, your doctor will talk with you about your general health and will ask you to describe your symptoms.
 He or she will want to know how your injury occurred.

 Your doctor will examine your wrist.
 With most fractures, there will be tenderness directly over the scaphoid in the anatomic snuffbox.

 - Loss of motion

 X-rays.
-X-rays provide images of dense structures.
-Your doctor will order an x-ray to help determine if you have a scaphoid fracture and if the broken pieces of bone are displaced.
+X-rays provide images of dense structures, such as bone.
+Your doctor will order an x-ray to help determine if you have a scaphoid fracture and whether the broken pieces of bone are displaced.
 An x-ray will also help your doctor determine if you have any other fractures.

-In some cases, a scaphoid fracture will show up on an x-ray immediately.
-If your doctor suspects that you have a fracture but it is not visible on x-ray, he or she may recommend that you wear a wrist splint or cast for 2 to 3 weeks and then return for a second x-ray.
-Often, scaphoid fractures become visible on x-rays only after a period of time.
-During this waiting period, you should wear your splint or cast at all times and avoid activities that might cause further injury.
+In some cases, a scaphoid fracture does not show up on an x-ray right away.
+If your doctor suspects that you have a fracture but it is not visible on x-ray, he or she may recommend that you wear a wrist splint or cast for 2 to 3 weeks and then return for a follow-up x-ray.
+Often, scaphoid fractures become visible on x-ray only after a period of time.
+During this waiting period, you should wear your splint or cast and avoid activities that might cause further injury.

 Magnetic resonance imaging (MRI) scan.
-Your doctor may order an MRI to further examine the bones and soft tissues in your wrist.
-An MRI can sometimes present images of the fracture of the scaphoid before it can be seen on x-ray.
+Your doctor may order an MRI to learn more about the bones and soft tissues in your wrist.
+An MRI can sometimes show a fracture of the scaphoid before it can be seen on x-ray.